What is a Learning Commons?

 A learning commons is more than a library, it's a physical or virtual space that allows students to be engaged and deepen their learning by critically thinking, problem-solving, collaborating, innovating and communicating.
 The goal is to broaden student learning beyond the classroom and community.
 For more information, visit the Alberta Education website.

-Please visit the Learning Commons Blog
+Please visit the Virtual Learning Commons Page

 To access the library portal, click here.

-We have developed the RDCRS READS Program to foster a love of reading through continued access to books.
+Red Deer Catholic Regional Schools has developed the RDCRS READS Program to foster a love of reading through continued access to books.
 This is done through a partnership with schools' Learning Commons and creating classrooms rich in literacy.

 This focus continues to inspire the love of reading in all elementary, middle and high school students.